Azodicarbonamide: Food (ingestion)

-In some jurisdictions, the use of azodicarbonamide as a flour bleaching agent has been phased out.
-For example, it is no longer authorized for use in Australia and the European Union as a food additive.
-Azodicarbonamide as a blowing agent in plastics has been banned in the European Union since August 2005 for the manufacture of plastic articles that are intended to come into direct contact with food.

-In the United States, azodicarbonamide has a generally recognized as safe (GRAS) status and is allowed to be added to flour at levels up to 45 ppm.
+In jurisdictions such as Australia and the European Union, azodicarbonamide as a food additive is banned.
+Azodicarbonamide as a blowing agent in plastics was banned in the EU in August 2005 in plastic articles that are intended to come into direct contact with food.
+In the United States, azodicarbonamide is generally recognized as safe (GRAS) and is allowed to be added to flour at levels up to 45 ppm.
 However, use in products intended for human consumption is in decline under pressure of the public opinion.
-In 2014, amid public discomfort with the dual uses of azodicarbonamide, the sandwich franchise Subway and hamburger franchise Wendy's announced that they would no longer use it as a dough conditioner.
-As of February 2014, the Center for Science in the Public Interest stated azodicarbonamide "has been poorly tested" and advocates for reducing the amount of azodicarbonamide that is allowed to be used in food.
+In 2014, amid public discomfort with the dual uses of azodicarbonamide, Subway and Wendy's announced that they would no longer use it as a dough conditioner.
+As of February 2014, the Center for Science in the Public Interest stated azodicarbonamide "has been poorly tested" and advocated for reducing the amount of azodicarbonamide used in food.

-The ban on ADA in food is mostly motivated by the weak carcinogenic property of semicarbazide, a side product of ADA use.
+Banning ADA in food is motivated by studies of semicarbazide (aminourea) - a breakdown product of ADA that shows "weak carcinogenic activity in laboratory animals", but data is inconclusive in humans.
 The EU banned ADA in food containers despite an EFSA report considering such exposure "not a concern" due to low levels produced.
-The FDA's review maintains that ADA is safe at amounts allowed.

-As of February, 2021, in contrast to direct competitors like Wendy's that have phased out the ingredient, A&W continues to use azodicarbonamide in an unspecified quantity ("under 2 %") in their standard hamburger buns.
+The FDA considers ADA to be safe in permissible concentrations.